-For this implementation, we modeled each link of the robot arm as a straight line, which we subsequently discretized into 10 evenly spaced points to numerically approximate the integrals over u in $f{obs}$ .
-Our voxel space used a discretization of $50 \times 50 \times 50$ , and we used the Matlab's bwdist for the distance field computation.
+For this implementation, we modelled each link of the robot arm as a straight line, which we subsequently discretized into 10 evenly spaced points to numerically approximate the integrals over u in f{obs} .
+Our voxel space used a discretization of 50×50 , and we used the Matlab's bwdist for the distance field computation.
 Under this resolution, the average distance field computation time was about .8 seconds.
-For each problem, we ran CHOMP for 400 iterations (approximately 12 seconds), although the core of the optimization typically completed within the first 100 iterations (approximately 3 seconds).
+For each problem, we ran CHOMP for 400 (approximately 12 seconds), although the core of the optimization typically completed within the first 100 (approximately 3 seconds).
 However, we made little effort to make our code efficient; we stress that our algorithm is performing essentially the same amount of work as the smoother of a two stage planner, without the need for the initial planning phase.

-CHOMP successfully found collision-free trajectories for 99 of the $105 \text{ problem.}^4$
+CHOMP successfully found collision-free trajectories for 99 of the 105 problem.3

 We additionally compared the performance of CHOMP when initialized to a straight-line trajectory through configuration space to its performance when initialized to the solution of a bi-directional RRT.
-Surprisingly, when CHOMP successfully finds a collision free trajectory, straight-line initialization typically outperforms RRT initialization.
+Surprisingly, although CHOMP alone does not always find collision free trajectories for these problems, when it does, straight-line initialization typically outperforms RRT initialization.
 On average, excluding those problems that CHOMP could not solve, the log-objective value achieved when starting from a straight-line trajectory was approximately .5 units smaller than than achieved when starting from the RRT solution on a scale that typically ranged from 17 to 24.
 This difference amounts for approximately 3% of the entire log-objective range spanned during optimization.
 Figure 5 depicts an example of the objective progressions induced by each of these initialization strategies.